-National Historical Reserve “Sophia of Kiev”
+National Conservation Area “Sophia of Kyiv”

-During this period the marvelous bell tower was erected, the refectory, the bakery, the Metropolitan’s residence, the West Gate (or Zaborovsky Gate), the monastery’s brick wall, the south entrance tower, the cells of the cathedral elders and the seminary.
-After this reconstruction, the architectural style of the monastery buildings and the exterior of the St. Sofia Cathedral reflected features typical of the 17th- and 18th-century Ukrainian baroque.
+During this period were erected the marvelous bell tower, refectory church, bakery, Metropolitan’s house, the West Gate (or Zaborovsky Gate), monastery’s brick wall, south entrance tower, the cells of the cathedral elders, and the seminary.
+After this reconstruction, the architectural style of the monastery buildings and the exterior of the St. Sofia Cathedral reflected features typical of the 17th and 18th century Ukrainian baroque.

 An interesting fact is that in the late 1980s all Orthodox and the Greek-Catholic Churches lay claim to St.Sophia Cathedral.
 But Soviet politicians promised to return the building to the Orthodox Church.